 Conservative women are going to force the nation’s politicians to talk about real issues.
 We’re going to hold Democrats to account for their failed policies.
 And we’re going to spearhead a conservative victory in 2014.

-Carly Fiorina was chairman and CEO of Hewlett-Packard from 1999 to 2005.
+Carly Fiorina is a former candidate for the 2016 Republican presidential nomination.
+She served as chairman and CEO of Hewlett-Packard from 1999 to 2005.
 She has also served on the Defense Business Board, as the chairman of the CIA's External Advisory Board and on the Advisory Group for Transformational Diplomacy for the Department of State.
-She says there is a "higher than 90 percent" chance she will run for the 2016 GOP presidential nomination.
+Follow her on Twitter @CarlyFiorina.